Descanonge/neba/docs/source/data/usage.rst

 Changing parameters might affect other modules.
 In particular, some modules use a cache that needs to be reset when parameters are changed.
-Using :meth:`.Dataset.set_params` and :meth:`.Dataset.reset_params` will void the cache, but existing parameters modules will make sure that directly modifying parameters will do as well.
+Using :meth:`.Dataset.update_params` will void the cache, but existing parameters modules will make sure that directly modifying parameters will do as well.

 .. important::